kentdlee/SRMStoFigsPage/index.rst

 The tool reads a simple DSL (domain specific language) and from that generates figures in pretty much any format that you care to generate.
 The tool generates *fig* files and, with the use of other tools, it can transform these fig files into PNG or PDF files or other formats.
 PNG and PDF conversion utilities are included.

+This tool is free to use for educational and commercial purposes.
+If you wish to incorporate this code, in full or in part, into a commercial product then you must obtain a license from the author.

 Downloading and Dependencies
 -------------------------------